Peebese/payroll-expense-date/README.md

-# payroll-expense-date
+# Payroll Expense Date
-Payroll and expense working day caluculation
+Payroll and expense working day calculation

 This is a CLI application which creates a payroll and expense calender.